U.S. Stocks Climb After Stumble

 ADVERTISEMENT

+Treasury yields then climbed following the news that President Donald Trump and congressional leaders had agreed to raise the federal government's borrowing limit for three months.
+Doubts about raising the debt ceiling had weighed on markets in recent weeks.

-A run of soft inflation data in the U.S. has been contributing to a two-month decline in Treasury yields.
-On Wednesday, the yield on the 10-year U.S. Treasury note fell to 2.065%, according to Tradeweb, after closing at 2.072% Tuesday, its lowest level since November.
-Yields fall as prices rise.
+The yield on the 10-year U.S. Treasury note rose to 2.110%, according to Tradeweb, compared with 2.072% Tuesday, its lowest level since November.
+A run of soft inflation data in the U.S. has been contributing to a two-month decline in Treasury yields, which fall as bond prices rise.

 Investors were tracking Hurricane Irma, which has grown into one of the most powerful storms ever recorded over the Atlantic Ocean, prompting evacuations in Florida and disrupting air and sea travel.

-Shares of cruise-line operators and airline companies were among the market laggards Wednesday.
-Royal Caribbean Cruises fell 1.1%, while Carnival shares shed 0.6%.
-United Continental Holdings shares declined 2.3% after the company said Hurricane Harvey and price competition will weigh on revenue in the current quarter.
+United Continental Holdings shares declined 1.3% after the company said Hurricane Harvey and price competition will weigh on revenue in the current quarter.

 Continuing tensions following North Korea's recent nuclear test -- its most powerful yet -- were also a concern for investors.
 North Korea issued a defiant response on Tuesday to U.S. attempts to impose new sanctions, declaring that it wasn't cowed by the Trump administration's warnings and hinting at an unspecified "counteroffensive."